 , not fun.
 Emotionally I was up and down all of the time.
 There would be periods when things would be okay and then a week of stress and chaos that would take another week (or two) to recover from.
 I’m tired all around, but what is most tired – exhausted really – is my spirit.

 My spirituality ebbs and flows, usually with the seasons, but I’ve been noticing an even bigger disconnect lately.
 I feel like I’m in an elevator waiting for it to go up and it’s just sitting there between floors, unmoving, listening to really annoying elevator music.
-I need to work on that disconnect, actively.
+That disconnect is something that I need to work on, actively.
 I need to repair it and getting it moving again.
 The relationship with Spirit is like any other, you need communication and work to make it better.
 You can’t just expect it to magically get better all by itself.

 Which is why my word for this year is Magic.